 Smart tips to know before eating paella in Barcelona

-- Spanish people have dinner starting from 9 p.m. and going until as late as midnight.
+Spanish people have dinner starting from 9 p.m. and going until as late as midnight.
 This may be very late for you, but no worries, most restaurants open around 6-7 p.m.
+If you have dietary restrictions, many restaurants in Barcelona offer gluten free paella options.

 You won’t starve!

-- When you pick one of our recommended paella restaurants, we recommend making a reservation.
+When you pick one of our recommended paella spots, we recommend making a reservation.
 Just to be safe (and to avoid disappointments and skip waiting in line)

 (Note: We haven’t seen any vegan paellas…yet!)

-Let us prove this to you with our recommended places to enjoy this tasty dish in the Catalan capital.
+Let us prove this to you with our recommended places to enjoy paella and other rice dishes in the Catalan capital.

-This big restaurant is located in the Olympic harbour.
+This big restaurant is one of the best restaurants in Barcelona.
+It is located in the Olympic harbour.
+Offering not only mouthwatering cuisine but also captivating views of the mar salada (salted sea).
 It’s also near many other restaurants, but don’t walk in any of the other places here.

 We love to order a great, homemade paella here along with sangria to drink.
 You can’t go wrong with this combination!